 Susan Schaffer began her second term as Clerk of Circuit Court on January 7, 2019.
 The Clerk of Court Office is the administrative record keeping office for the Eau Claire County Circuit Courts.
 We offer many resources and links to assist you in accessing the court system.
 If you have any questions, please contact us through one of the avenues on the right under Contact Info.

 Hours of Operation

-Please arrive in time to COMPLETE all business prior to 5 p.m.
+Please arrive in time to COMPLETE all business prior to the close of business.

-Press 3: Divorce, paternity, child custody and placement,and restraining orders
+Press 2: Divorce, child custody and placement,and restraining orders

 Press 9: To repeat Options